User Guide: 2 Autoplot Methods

 Introduction

 The package uses ‘ggplot2’, ‘photobiology’ and ‘photobiologyWavebands’.
-More importantly it defines specializations of methods defined in ‘ggplot2’ and exports methods epecialized for classes defined in package ‘photobiology’, consequently both ‘ggplot2’ and ‘photobiology’ are loaded automatically when package ‘ggspectra’ is loaded.
-This is the behaviour from version 0.9.26 onwards, when using earlier versions these packages needed to be loaded explicitly.
+More importantly it defines specializations of methods defined in ‘ggplot2’ and exports methods specialized for classes defined in package ‘photobiology’, consequently both ‘ggplot2’ and ‘photobiology’ are loaded and attached automatically when package ‘ggspectra’ is loaded.
+(When using earlier versions earlier than 0.9.26 these packages had to be loaded and attached explicitly.)

 library(ggplot2)